-To get set up for remote access, contact the Service Desk on 37777 (internal) or 01629 537777 (external), or if you have access to our internal network please use Service Desk Online (opens in a new window).
+To get set up for remote access, contact the Service Desk on ext: 37777 or tel: 01629 537777.
+If you have access to our internal network please use Service Desk Online.
 Once you have been set up, please refer to the relevant guidance in this section for details on how to connect remotely.

 For the smart phone app, we'll email you a QR code when we've set you up.
 You'll need the QR code to configure the app once you have installed it.
 Details about installing the app and using it to login can be found in the Smart Phone App guide.

 For the physical token, you'll get an email to ask you to collect the token.
 We'll let you know when and where you need to collect it from.
 You'll need to bring some identification with you and sign for the token.
 Once you have the token, you can follow the instructions in the physical token guide to login.

 OWA users should note that the mobile phone that is used should not be the same mobile phone that is used to access OWA.
 If you have a council issued smart phone, you should access your emails via the push email service.
 There is no need to use OWA on council issued smart phones.

 If you are from an external organisation, please get in touch with your usual contact.

 If you lose your physical token or mobile phone